-- Case 1: Monsanto Attempts to Balance Stakeholder Interests.
-This case discusses the challenges and successes that Monsanto has experienced in balancing the interests of different stakeholders.
-The primary controversy that Monsanto has faced involves the patented and genetically modified nature of its seeds, pesticides, and herbicides. - Case 2: The Mission of CVS: Corporate Social Responsibility and Pharmacy Innovation.
+- Case 1: Uber Faces Ethical and Regulatory Challenges.
+This case discusses the success of Uber and the regulatory challenges it faces as it expands globally.
+One of the biggest controversies is the fact that Uber drivers do not always have to be licensed, unlike taxi companies.
+This has led several cities worldwide to place bans on certain Uber services. - Case 2: The Mission of CVS: Corporate Social Responsibility and Pharmacy Innovation.
 This case examines the corporate social responsibility initiatives of CVS as well as ethical challenges it has faced.
 Of particular interest is CVS's decision to drop profitable tobacco products from stores to better align itself as a health services company. - Case 3: Belle Meade Plantation: The First Non-Profit Winery Engages in Social Entrepreneurship.
 We discuss the Nashville plantation, Belle Meade's background, and the challenges it has faced as a nonprofit.
 To support itself instead of having to rely solely on donations or tour tickets, Belle Meade has become a social entrepreneur by developing and selling wine from the plantation's vineyards on the premises.
 Proceeds go to support the plantation.
 This endeavor in social entrepreneurship has led to the nation's first non-profit winery. - Case 4: Multilevel Marketing Under Fire: Herbalife Defends Its Business Model.
 This case considers the accusations levied against Herbalife by activist investor William Ackman charging Herbalife's business model as being a pyramid scheme.
 We differentiate between a pyramid scheme and a multilevel marketing compensation model and apply this to Herbalife's business.